German Shepherd puppy being taken outside for potty training

 • Any time you notice circling, sniffing, wandering away, or suddenly going quiet.

-Key Principles for a Housebroken German Shepherd
+Key principles for a housebroken German Shepherd

 Housebreaking is not about perfection in the first week—it’s about clear patterns over the first several weeks.
-With a consistent routine, your German Shepherd puppy will quickly learn that outside is the only right place to go.
+With a consistent routine, your German Shepherd puppy will learn that outside is the only right place to go.

 • Prevent accidents more than you correct them.